Punisher: 2000s

-MAX imprint

-Continuing his run on the character, Garth Ennis used the freedom of the MAX imprint to write more realistic and hard-edged stories than had previously been seen.
-Ennis has stated that he would "like to see less superheroes"; this desire is reflected in the gritty, realistic tone and the anti-heroic portrayals of both the title character and Nick Fury, who made two guest appearances in the series.
-Punisher also made it explicit that Castle's timeline was fixed, while Marvel adjusted those of its other characters, with his history never altered or moved up in time.
-Promotional art for the cover of Punisher vol. 6, #44 (March 2007), gave his birth date as February 16, 1950, but that was removed for the published issues.
-After the departure of Ennis as writer, the series was renamed Punisher: Frank Castle with issue #66.
+Continuing his run on the character, Garth Ennis used the freedom of the MAX imprint to write more realistic and hard-edged stories in the series Punisher MAX.
+Ennis has stated that he would "like to see less superheroes"; this desire is reflected in the gritty, realistic tone and the anti-heroic portrayals of both the title character and Nick Fury, who makes guest appearances in the series.
+Ennis introduces a prominent new recurring villain for Castle, the brutal sadistic mercenary Barracuda.

-The imprint depicts the Punisher being active for almost 30 years, with Punisher vol. 6, #19 (June 2005), specifying he had killed approximately 2,000 people.
-Whereas the traditional Punisher stories remained within the United States and involved antagonists and settings of conventional domestic crime, stories of the MAX Punisher often focus on current events, ranging from corporate fraud to sexual slavery and the War on Terror.
-Many characters are past or current intelligence and military operatives from governmental agencies like the American CIA, the Soviet KGB, and the British SIS and SAS, as well as various militaries and militias from the Balkans and Middle East, including the IRA, all with agendas rooted in past conflicts like the Cold War or the Yugoslav Wars.
+Whereas the traditional Punisher stories remained within the United States and involved antagonists and settings of conventional domestic crime, stories of the MAX Punisher often focus on current events, ranging from corporate fraud to sexual slavery and the war on terror.
+He also fights white supremacists, such as the Hate-Monger.

-The miniseries Born by Garth Ennis and Darick Robertson further examines Castle's roots, tracing them back to his third tour of the Vietnam War, where he undergoes a psychological and possibly supernatural transformation into the Punisher to survive a massive assault on his fortification by the combined forces of the Viet Cong and the North Vietnamese Army.
+The miniseries Born by Garth Ennis and Darick Robertson further examines Castle's roots, tracing them back to his last tour of the Vietnam War, where he undergoes a psychological transformation into the Punisher to survive a massive assault on his fortification by the combined forces of the Viet Cong and the North Vietnamese Army.
 The one-shot Punisher: The Tyger, by Ennis and John Severin, went even further and showed that Castle had lived with murders, deaths and criminals from his childhood.
 The MAX version of the Punisher ends with the character's death.
 After killing the Kingpin, Castle dies from his own wounds in issue #21 of PunisherMAX.
 He is buried in issue #22 as his death sparks a public uprising and killing of the city's criminals.